Increase Visibility While Welding

 Comply With OSHA/NIOSH Regulations

-As the industry continues to grow, so do concerns about the health and safety associated with 3D printing.
-Results from studies have indicated that during the printing process, heated materials cause particles, droplets and gases to be released that can be harmful if inhaled.
+While the 3D printing industry continues to grow, do so the health and safety concerns associated with it.
+During the 3D printing process, heated materials cause particles, droplets and gases to be released that can be harmful if inhaled.